 Motivated individuals have a verve!
 It’s a vitality that moves their happiness and success needles up!
 They make progress look so easy that we call them special, gifted, talented.
 But nothing could be further from the truth.
-As any Serina Williams, Will Smith, Arianna Huffington, or Bill Gates will tell you, it’s not luck or genes that brighten their dazzle.
+As modern achieves like B. J. Fogg, Simone Biles, and Lin-Manuel Miranda will tell you, it’s not luck or genes that brighten their dazzle.
 It’s getting on and staying the course.
-It’s motivation that matters!

-To motivate progress, imagine the positives that would improve your life.
+To motivate progress, we need to imagine the positives that will improve our life.
 What would make your current experiences more interesting, useful, beautiful, better, faster, easier, or fulfilling?
-It might be a new car, or a different job, or upgrading skills like learning and memory.
-And those might be easy to attain or a far off dream.
+Maybe it’s a new car, a different job, a better relationship, or upgrading skills like learning and memory.
+And those might be easy to attain or a far-off dream.
 No matter.
-Then, imagine already having that very thing.
-What would you experience that’s better?
+The secret to motivation is imagining the mores of that experience.

 Motivating desire is more than the prize.
 It’s the emotional reactions, the greater happiness that living with it will bring.
 And, as the Dalai Lama says, that’s the underlying purpose of life and all of our strivings!